praekelt/seed-auth-api/docs/http_api.rst

     :>json str url: The URL of the created team.
     :>json str title: the title of the team.
     :>json list users: The list of users that belong to this team.
-    :>json int organization: The id of the organization that the team belongs to.
+    :>json obj organization: The summary of the organization that the team belongs to.
     :>json list permissions: The permission list for the team.
     :status 201: Successfully created team.
     :status 422: Missing required information to create team.